esteeschwarz/ezdrama/README.md

 The end
 ```

-With EzDrama you encode it like this:
+With EzDrama you manually encode it like this:

 ```
 @title Ham